 From one period to another the quantities and prices comprising transactions in the economy change.
 This means that when the current price value of an aggregate, such as GRP or value added, in one period is compared with the current price value in another period, the difference between them usually reflects both changes in quantity and changes in price.
 In order to estimate by how much the 'volume' of GRP has changed between the two periods we need to exclude the direct effects of price change.

-The price base used for the 2023 Update is the same as that incorporated in the $2022 CVM (Chain Volume Measures), reflecting the price changes initially observed in the National Accounts of December 2022, with similar adjustments appearing in the State Accounts around that period.
-This adjustment corresponds to an approximate 8.0% increase in Value Added for the corresponding period.
+The price base used for the 2025 Update is $2022/23 (Chain Volume Measures), reflecting the price changes initially observed in the National Accounts released December 2024, with similar adjustments appearing in the State Accounts around that period.
+This adjustment corresponds to an approximate 6%-7% increase in Value Added for the corresponding period.
+Additionally, industries that experienced higher inflation have seen a larger increase in value added compared to those with lower inflation.

 Data source revisions